TehBrian/TehBrian/PROJECTS.md

 The following is an extensive list of the various projects scattered about my GitHub repository list.

+For projects that are smaller but still worthy of being categorized, check out [SIDE_PROJECTS.md](SIDE_PROJECTS.md).

 ---

 ## Minecraft Server Plugins